Austro-Hungarian gulden: Name

-The name Gulden was used on the pre-1867 Austrian banknotes and on the German language side of the post-1867 banknotes.
+The name Gulden was used on pre-1867 Austrian banknotes and on the German language side of the post-1867 banknotes.
 In southern Germany, the word Gulden was the standard word for a major currency unit.
 After 1867 Austrian coins used the name Florin.
 "Florin" is derived from the city of Florence, Italy where the first florins were minted, from 1252 to 1533.